r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 {% include ft-image-defect-detection/FT_of_peak.html %}

-Hence, applied to images with regular patterns, the pattern will lead to individual peaks in frequency domain while the locally-confined defects will lead to a spread-out noise.
+Hence, applied to images, patterns will lead to individual peaks in frequency domain while locally-confined defects will lead to a spread-out noise.
 This should make it simple to separate the two signals using a threshold in frequency domain.

 So let's try this on our defect image from above.
-To follow along with the code samples you will need a python virtual environment setup with the used libraries, the data downloaded locally and `data_path` adjusted if necessary.
+To follow along with the code samples you will need a python virtual environment setup with the used libraries, the data downloaded locally and the `data_path` variable adjusted if necessary.
 See the [github repo](https://github.com/r-mart/blog-posts) for the full source code, including the plotting functions.<br>

 We start by converting the image into frequency domain

 ```python